ikmb/esga/docs/whatsnext.md

 # What's next?

-The output of this pipeline is a set of genome-specific hints and, optionally, an in-silico gene prediction.
-However, in most cases this is only the first step in an annotation project.
-Here are some suggestions on where to go next.
+ESGA produces one or several gene builds, as well as alignment tracks, synteny chain files, etc. However, these typically do not consitute the final goal of your annotation project.
+Here are some suggestions on what to do next.

-## Competeness estimation
+## Completeness estimation

 The quality of the resulting annotation(s) may be judged by two main criteria:

 * Is the total number of genes roughly as expected?

 Poor annotations will typically contain many more (or much fewer) genes than what is expected.
 A good ballpark number for metazoans is 15.000-25.000 genes, although some species diverge from that.
+To get a sense of what types of problems you may be dealing with, consider loading your assembly, annotation and possibly lift-over files and evidence tracks into e.g. [IGV](https://software.broadinstitute.org/software/igv/).
+For example, you may find that many genes do in fact have longer introns than what you anticipated, and as a result were broken into two or three models instead.
+Adjusting the maximum intron size can help address such an issue.

 * How complete is the annotated proteome?

 Using [Busco](https://busco.ezlab.org/), you can check your protein FASTA files for completeness against a database of known proteins, for various taxonomic groups.
 ESGA can typically achieve up to 96% completeness if the genome has a suitable AUGUSTUS profile and rich evidence data available.
-Note that this number strongly depends on the completeness of your assembly - this you should probably check also.
+Note that this number strongly depends on the completeness of your assembly - this you should probably check also (busco mode 'genome').

 ## Comparative genome annotation with AUGUSTUS